DocsIntroduction

 const { objectId, digest } = await registerAgent(signer);

-// objectId = your permanent on-chain identity
+// objectId = your permanent onchain identity

 // digest = transaction hash for verification